sureshmangs/Build-Your-Own-X/ccwc/C++/README.md

       Now, the `ccwc` command should be available in your terminal.

-## Write your own wc tool
+## Build Your Own WC Tool

 This challenge is to build your own version of the Unix command line tool wc!

-This challenge corresponds to the "Write Your Own wc Tool" [Coding Challenges series by John Crickett](https://codingchallenges.fyi/challenges/challenge-wc).
+This challenge corresponds to the "Build Your Own wc Tool" [Coding Challenges series by John Crickett](https://codingchallenges.fyi/challenges/challenge-wc).